Fusion5678/SecurityPayments/PaymentsAPI/README.md

 # Payments API

-A .NET Core 7 Web API project using Entity Framework Core with Database-First approach for SQL Server.
+A .NET 8 Web API project using Entity Framework Core with Database-First approach for SQL Server.

 ## Features